oceanprotocol/docs/user-guides/asset-hosting/arweave.md

 ### Using Arweave with Uploader

-We recommend uploading your files to Arweave using the [Ocean Uploader](./Uploader.md) storage system.
-You can see a guide on how to do that [here](./Uploader.md)
+Enhance the efficiency of your file uploads by leveraging the simplicity of the [Ocean Uploader](./Uploader.md) storage system for Arweave.
+Dive into our comprehensive guide [here](./Uploader.md) to discover detailed steps and tips, ensuring a smooth and hassle-free uploading process.
+Your experience matters, and we're here to make it as straightforward as possible.

 ### Arweave